mortedecai/mini-processor/README.md

 The database can be connected to via `localhost:5432` (assuming the default `DATABASE_TYPE` of `postgres` is used) with your favourite SQL tool (e.g. JetBrains DataGrip).

+To stop the system, the command `./project stop` may be used.

 ## Adding New Databases

 The `internal/database` packages contains a RegisterDB function which allows for new database implementations to be added.